giasemidis/giasemidis.github.io/_posts/2023-09-30-chatgpt-chatbot-and-plot.md

     ```
     ![bar-plot](https://raw.githubusercontent.com/giasemidis/giasemidis.github.io/master/_posts/figures/chatgpt-gdp-bar-plot.png)

 The assistant produces the plotly code required for generated the bar plot and displays it.
-This is a plotly object, meaning that one can hover-over, zoom-in and save the plot.
+It also produces the plotly plot, which is interactive, meaning that one can hover-over, zoom-in and save the plot.

 # Example #2